 A report from Custora highlights just how far ahead email still is for converting traffic into customers.

-There’s a ton you can do with email to get people coming back to your website and tactics to grow your list but we’ll save those for our dedicated guide to growing traffic with email.
+You can do a ton with an email to get people coming back to your website and tactics to grow your list, but we’ll save those for our dedicated guide to growing traffic with email.
 Here we’ll focus on how to get started with creating an epic email newsletter that customers will love – all without needing to write a line of code.

-If you haven’t heard about Mailchimp before then you’re in for a treat.
-It’s an online service that allows you to easily create and send beautiful emails to your customers.
+If you haven’t heard about Mailchimp, you’re in for a treat.
+It’s an online service that lets you easily create and send beautiful emails to your customers.
 A bonus for beginners is that you can send to up to 2000 customers for free before moving to one of their paid plans.
 We’ve been using Mailchimp for years and can’t recommend it enough.
-If you want to use some other kind of email software then that’s fine as the general concepts we’re going to cover are the same.
+If you want to use some other kind of email software, that’s fine, as the general concepts we’ll cover are the same.

-Before you can start creating your email to send out you’re going to need a great email list – the people you’re going to send your email to.
+Before you can start creating your email to send out, you will need a great email list – the people you will send your email to.

 A quick note: do not purchase email lists.
 Period.

 If a company comes to you saying they can provide 5000 pre-qualified local business emails to you – don’t listen.
-Even if it’s true, this strategy is not going to work for you.
-Think about the last time you received unsolicited email.
-A typical reaction will be to mark as spam or an instant unsubscribe.
-They haven’t asked for you to appear in their inbox and it’s no way to build trust.
-A worse case scenario is that your email service blocks you from emailing anyone at all for spam.
+Even if it’s true, this strategy will not work for you.
+Think about the last time you received an unsolicited email.
+A typical reaction will be to mark it as spam or an instant unsubscribe.
+They haven’t asked for you to appear in their inbox, and it’s no way to build trust.
+A worst-case scenario is that your email service blocks you from emailing anyone for spam.

-Right, housekeeping out of the way, let’s get into the detail.
+Right, housekeeping is out of the way.
+Let’s get into the detail.

-If you have an existing database of contacts or previous customers, that have opted into receiving commutations from you, then this is a good place to start.
+This is a good place to start if you have an existing database of contacts or previous customers that have opted in to receiving commutations from you.
 You’ll want to import these into a new list in Mailchimp.
 This makes it easy to send an email to everyone in one easy go.

 Don’t have any emails to include in a list?
 No worries.
-You’ll want to go into Mailchimp and create a list, which will be empty to begin with.
-From here, find the tab that says “Signup forms” which will then present you with a number of options.
+You’ll want to go into Mailchimp and create a list, which will be empty, to begin with.
+From here, find the tab that says “Signup forms,” which will then present you with several options.
 Select the embedded form option.
-Here you’ll be able to see some code that you can get your website developer to include onto your website.
-This will allow people reading your blogs, or visiting your website, to enter their email address in order to receive your emails.
+Here you’ll be able to see some code that you can get your website developer to include in your website.
+This will allow people reading your blogs, or visiting your website, to enter their email addresses to receive your emails.
 This method has the added benefit that it automatically updates your list for you.

-You can also use a great tool that we use at Talent Cupboard called List Builder from the awesome team at SumoMe.
-Again, it provides a little snippet of code that you can get your developer to include on your blog or website.
-List Builder will then show a friendly pop-up seeing if your website visitor wants to sign up to receive your emails.
-Once you get enough hits on your website coming through you should receive a good number of sign ups from tools like this one.
+You can also use a great tool at Talent Cupboard called List Builder from the awesome team at SumoMe.
+Again, it provides a little snippet of code you can get your developer to include on your blog or website.
+List Builder will then show a friendly pop-up, seeing if your website visitor wants to sign up to receive your emails.
+Once you get enough hits on your website, you should receive a good number of sign-ups from tools like this.
 You can also link this to your Mailchimp list so that your emails are all in one handy place.

-Once you’ve got some emails, you’re going to want to create and send an email.
+Once you’ve got some emails, you will want to create and send an email.

-At this stage if you’re using Mailchimp then you can use their super easy to use email building software.
-You can pick from a variety of templates and styles to then fill with your content.
-We love this as it means it’s all optimised for viewing and mobile so you don’t have to worry about anything apart from filling it with great content.
+At this stage, if you’re using Mailchimp, then you can use their super easy-to-use email building software.
+You can pick from various templates and styles to fill with your content.
+We love this as it’s all optimized for viewing and mobile, so you don’t have to worry about anything apart from filling it with great content.

 A couple of quick wins we’d recommend when building emails.